 Over the years, FRIAA has evolved to offer funding through a variety of programs – each designed to serve a different need, from dealing with mountain pine beetle to helping communities better prepare for wildfires.

 FRIAA serves the people of Alberta and is accountable to the Minister responsible for Forestry.
 Over nearly two decades, FRIAA has helped Alberta continue to develop world-class forest management practices and a sophisticated understanding of the relationships between things like human activity, forest resources, species at risk, and wildfire.
-It is, uniquely, an organization able to collaborate with Academia, Government, Municipalities, Industry and the Ministry.
+It is, uniquely, an organization able to collaborate with Academia, Government, Municipalities, Communities and Industry.
 It has supported practical and applied research, on-the-ground forest improvement strategies as well as innovative approaches to forest inventory and planning that helps Alberta manage its forest resource in a sustainable manner.

 FRIAA’s mandate has been, and continues to be, to enhance Alberta’s forest resource, for the benefit of Albertans.

 FRIAA was incorporated in 1997 as a not-for-profit association with authority delegated by the Minister of Agriculture and Forestry.
 The first program delegated to FRIAA was the Forest Resource Improvement Program (FRIP).

 Since then, FRIAA has taken on responsibility for a number of other programs.
 FRIAA has a proven track record for effective delivery of programs that relate to its mandate and we are more diversified than ever, helping sustain us through the ebbs and flows of different programs and program needs.
 FRIAA continues to grow and adapt, continuing to establish new programs like the Caribou Habitat Recovery Program (CHRP) in 2018.